Bauchibred/ethernaut-solutions/README.md

 }
 ```

 This means that it actually calls `delegateTransfer()` method of some `DelegateERC20` contract.
 But here this `DelegateERC20` is the implementation of the underlying (`DET`) token itself!
-And `delegateTransfer()` simply takes the given parameters and tranfer the tokens according to them.
+And `delegateTransfer()` simply takes the given parameters and transfer the tokens according to them.
 The only limitation `delegateTransfer()` puts is that `msg.sender` must be the LegacyToken (`delegatedFrom` address) contract.

 This just means that we can indirectly sweep the underlying tokens through `transfer()` of `LegacyToken` contract.
 We just have to call `sweepToken` with address of `LegacyToken` contract.
 Which would consequently cause the  `LegacyContract` to call the `DoubleEntryPoint`'s (DET token) `delegateTransfer()` method.